The Hammer Candlestick Pattern: Build Your Reliable Signal

 Hammer Candlestick: What It Is and How to Catch Its Signals

-A hammer is a bullish reversal pattern that consists of only one candle.
-The candle is easily defined as it has a small body and a long lower shadow that exceeds the body at least two times.
-High and opening/closing prices are almost the same, that's why the candlestick either doesn't have an upper shadow, or the upper shadow is too small.
+A hammer is a bullish reversal pattern that consists of only one candlestick.
+The candlestick is easily identified because it has a small body and a long lower shadow that exceeds the body by at least double.
+High and opening/closing prices are almost the same, which is why the candlestick either doesn't have an upper shadow or has an upper shadow that is too small.

-The candlestick can have any color.
-Still, if it's bullish, the signal is much stronger because the color shows that not only bears were weak to hold the price low, but bulls were so strong to push the price above its opening level.
+The candlestick can be any colour.
+But if it's bullish, the signal is much stronger because the colour shows that not only bears were weak and unable to keep the price low, but bulls were so strong that they were able to push the price above its opening level.

-A hammer is a bullish reversal pattern that consists of only one candle.
+A hammer is a bullish reversal pattern that consists of only one candlestick.
 It signals a price may reverse after an extended downward movement.

 There are two conditions that can affect the strength of a hammer's signal:

 - The provided signal is more reliable if the candlestick occurs after a long downtrend.
 It means that bears are losing their force and can control the market anymore.
 The length of the downtrend will depend on the period of the chart you trade on.

 - The upward signal is more solid if a candlestick that follows a hammer closes above its opening price.

 When talking about the hammer pattern, we should also mention the inverted hammer.
 It's also a pattern that consists of only one candlestick that also has a small body and a shadow that is double the length of the body.
 However, the shadow is above the body, not below it.
 The colour doesn't affect the signal of the inverted hammer.
 Still, if it's bullish, the signal is more reliable.

 An inverted hammer is the mirror opposite of the hammer pattern.
 Still, it provides the same signal as the standard one: a trend reversal.